Updated to reflect 2019 versions of Domo vs. Tableau

 The difference between “big data” and useful data is having the right tools to analyze data.
 In an era when almost every department is flooded with information about clients, prospects, processes, and operations, effective data analysis can easily become a source of competitive advantage.

 Business intelligence (BI) software aids this process by pulling data from your various client-side and back-end systems and providing visualization and analysis tools.
-By transforming your raw data into intelligible reports, dashboards, and illustrations, you can gain quicker insights, make better decisions about your business, etc.
+By transforming your raw data into intelligible reports, dashboards, and illustrations, you can gain quicker insights, make better decisions about your business, and move toward positive revenue goals faster.

 If you’re shopping for a business intelligence solution, you’ve probably come across Domo and Tableau — two of the most prominent vendors in the space.
 Both offer powerful BI solutions that can process data from numerous sources for any job role, but they don’t offer the same utility and value in every area.